 - Variable Annuities: Fees including but not limited to contract fees, mortality and expense charges, sales charges, management fees and surrender charges.

 - 529 Plans: Fees including but not limited to a front-end sales charge and management fees.

 - Stocks, bonds and Exchange-Traded Funds (ETFs): Stock, bond and ETF fees are usually a separate commission negotiated with the customer.

 - Bonds: With investments such as bonds, this fee might be part of the price you pay for the investment (called a “mark-up” or “mark down”).

 - With mutual funds, this fee (typically called a “load”) reduces the value of your investment.
 Mutual fund loads may be a front-end sales charge, or deferred sales charge.
 They also may charge annual distribution fees, management fees, and 12b-1 fees.

-- The following impact your Representative’s income: The production levels in the table above are the combined annual gross revenue generated for both Regal Investment Advisors and Regulus, depending on affiliation.
+- The production level and payout percentage of your representative is based on the combined annual gross revenue generated for both Regal Investment Advisors and Regulus Financial Group, depending on affiliation.

 Outside Business Activities: A general conflict typically exists when an employee engages in a business activity outside of the firm for compensation.
 Regulus monitors the outside business activities of our financial professionals and ensures any relevant outside business is disclosed via the financial professionals U4.
 Please search for your representative via Brokercheck https://brokercheck.finra.org/, for a detailed report on any disclosures or outside business activity specific to their registration with Regulus.